rackerlabs/support-how-to/content/cloud-servers/the-hosting-spectrum-which-solution-fits-your-business.md

 hardware (servers, firewalls, etc.), software and the operating system.
-The responsibility is lessened due to the provider maintaining the physical space, power, and networking, but any issues that arise outside of the provider's responsibilities must be resolved by the customer&mdash;day or night.
+The responsibility is lessened due to the provider maintaining the physical space, power, and networking, but any issues that arise outside of the provider's responsibilities must be resolved by the customer - day or night.
 A [colocation](http://www.rackspace.com/managed_hosting/managed_colocation/index.php) strategy requires that the customer select a vendor with a data center